logiqai/logiqhub/prometheus-monitor/README.md

 ## Configuration

 * Edit for ex: alert-manager.json and edit the *"datasources"* section with your prometheus endpoint
-* Edit the namespaces you want to monitor - defaults to container-stats
+* Edit the namespaces you want to monitor - defaults to alert-manager

 ## Steps to import